Welcome to the new KidsHealth website! See what is new.

 You know your child best.
 Get a second opinion if you remain concerned.

-If you or someone else thinks your child may have autism-takiwātanga, talk to your GP
+If you or someone else thinks your child may have autism-takiwātanga

-You or someone else may be wondering whether your child has autism-takiwātanga.
-Your Well Child nurse or teacher may have noticed some differences about your child and suggest an appointment with a GP.
+If you or someone else thinks your child may have autism-takiwātanga, talk to a health professional.
+Your Well Child nurse or teacher may have noticed some differences about your child and suggest an appointment with a health professional.
 Ask the Well Child nurse or teacher to write down what they've noticed.
-Take this to the GP - it really helps to give your GP as much information as possible.
+Take this to the health professional - it really helps to give your health professional as much information as possible.

 Your child might need an assessment for autism-takiwātanga